jelandrum/DATA_410/Project_5.md

 X = df[['PTS','TRB','FT%','STL','AST','MP']].values
 ```
 As shown above, when specifying the parameters the Field Goal Percentage is what I set for y.
 For x parameters, I used points, total rebounds, free throw percentage, steals, assists, and minutes played (all NBA MVP statistics) to predict for y.
 I chose these parameters for x since these values are important for overall basketball game performance for a player.
 Not only are these statistics important for drafts and trading, but also play, initial recruitment, and of course Most Valuable Player Award selection.

-1. Sklearn compliant functions for Square Root Lasso and SCAD, used in conjunction with GridSearchCV for finding optimal hyper-parameters when data such as x-bar; and y-bar; are given.

 Grid Search output:
 ![](gridsearch_fit_output.png)